 A prolific bearer that excels where McIntosh won’t.
 Tree is low-maintenance due to its natural disease resistance to apple scab, cedar apple rust, fire blight, and powdery mildew.
 Fruit has a yellow background with attractive red overtones, a crisp white flesh, and a harmonious sweet-tart taste.
 Perfect for fresh-eating, cooking, canning, or keeping – proper storage improves the flavor!
+Originates from Geneva, New York in 1955.
 Cold-hardy.
 Ripens in early September.
 Best pollinators: Cortland, Freedom, or Starkspur® UltraMac™.
 A licensed variety of Cornell University.